tt6746690/Courses/CSC369/lecture/w4/README.md

             + If quantum is long,
                 + response time suffers for short interactive requests,
                     + e.x.
 50 runnable jobs, first one runs for 100msec (now only 1% CPU wasted on context switch), the second have to wait for that long to start, the last one needs 5s to start
-            + if _quantum is set longer than mean CPU burst_, then preemption will not happen very often
+            + if _quantum is set longer than mean CPU burst_ (or to be larger w.r.t. context switch time), then preemption will not happen very often
                 + e.x. most process blocks before quantum runs out
                 + improves performance
                 + _compromise_: about `20-50 msec`